pvanallen/delft-ai-toolkit/docs/action.md

 ### Play Sound - Plays a sound effect
 * *Sound* - Sets the sound to be played
 * *Time* - Number of seconds the action waits before passing control to the next action
-* *User Sounds* - Note that there are five placeholder sound files built into the system which can be replaced by the user with their own sound files - 16bit/stereo/44.1K/.wav format.
+* *User Sounds* - Note that there are five placeholder sound files (UserSound1.wav - UserSound5.wav) built into the system which can be replaced by the user with their own sound files - 16bit/stereo/44.1K/.wav format.
-  * Unity - To change the sounds in Unity, go to the folder *Assets>Resources>ui_sounds* and replace any of the UserSound1.wave - UserSound5.wav files with your own.
+  * Unity - To change the sounds in Unity, go to the folder *Assets>Resources>ui_sounds* and replace any of the UserSound#.wav files with your own.
-  * Robot - To change the sounds on the robot, FTP to the RPi, go to the folder *delft-ai-toolkit>audio>ui_sounds* and replace any of the UserSound1.wave - UserSound5.wav files with your own.
+  * Robot - To change the sounds on the robot, Use FTP or mount the RPi as a server, and replace any of the UserSound#.wav files with your own.
+    * FTP
+      * In your FTP program (e.g. CyberDuck) connect to the RPi
+      * Type in the the IP address
+      * Put in the RPi login: pi, adventures
+      * Navigate to *delft-ai-toolkit>audio>ui_sounds* and replace the files
+    * Mount the RPi as a server (Mac)
+      * In the Finder, select Go>Connect to server…
+      * Type in the IP address of your RPi in the following way: smb://10.4.17.93
+      * Press Connect, and put in the RPi login: pi, adventures
+      * You will then see the RPi appear in your servers in the left side of the Finder
+      * Navigate to *delft-ai-toolkit>audio>ui_sounds* and replace the files

 ### Analogin - Starts or stops values from a sensor
 * *Action* - Start tells the virtual or physical device to start sending values.
 Stop ends the sending of values